 How does CBT work?

 It is important to spend the first 1-3 sessions doing a detailed assessment to develop a clear understanding of what the underlying issues are and what it is keeping the problem going.
 This helps to clarify what is working for you and what we areas we need to focus on.
-We can then identify a range of techniques and strategies which might be useful.
+The assessment and formulation helps identify a range of techniques and strategies which might be useful.
 Clients are then responsible for testing out strategies and exploring what works best for them.
 Clients come away with a clear understanding of what the problem is and a range of strategies for how to manage the problem, to use whenever they need it.

 “I tried CBT and it didn’t work”